-- 6.2.8 Activating Private Keys
+6.2.8 Activating Private Keys

-- 6.2.9 Deactivating Private Keys
+6.2.9 Deactivating Private Keys

-- 6.2.10 Destroying Private Keys

-- 6.2.11 Cryptographic Module Rating
+- 6.2.10 Destroying Private Keys - 6.2.11 Cryptographic Module Rating

-- 6.3 Other aspects of key pair management
+6.3 Other aspects of key pair management

-- 6.3.1 Public key archival
+6.3.1 Public key archival

-- 6.3.2 Certificate operational periods and key pair usage periods
+6.3.2 Certificate operational periods and key pair usage periods

+Subscriber Certificates issued before 15 March 2026 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.

+Subscriber Certificates issued on or after 15 March 2026 and before 15 March 2027 SHOULD NOT have a Validity Period greater than 199 days and MUST NOT have a Validity Period greater than 200 days.

+Subscriber Certificates issued on or after 15 March 2027 and before 15 March 2029 SHOULD NOT have a Validity Period greater than 99 days and MUST NOT have a Validity Period greater than 100 days.

-Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
+Subscriber Certificates issued on or after 15 March 2029 SHOULD NOT have a Validity Period greater than 46 days and MUST NOT have a Validity Period greater than 47 days.